kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Fix IS

-* TODO EXEC causes crash
+* TODO EXEC causes crash.
+Narrowing down crash point.
+RSP issue.

 * TODO BUG Any push following the use of BREAD results in a malloc error
 * TODO add more editing features